Calling all adrenaline junkies! The Gelmer Funicular located in the Haslital region of Switzerland is the 2nd steepest in Europe!

 What It’s Really Like to Ride the Gelmer Funicular

-The Gelmer Funicular starts off gradual but within minutes you find yourself seated not just perpendicular to the earth below you, but actually overhanging it at 106°!
-Going down is even more exciting.
+The Gelmer Funicular is the steepest funicular railway in Europe!
+It starts off gradually but within minutes you find yourself seated not just perpendicular to the earth below you, but actually overhanging it at 106°!
+Going down is even more exciting on this funicular railway!

 I’m not afraid of heights and even I screeched out YIKES a couple of times!